francofgp/shutty-a-shutdown-timer/README.md

 ## Usage

-To use the program just execute it, and you see the following image:
+To use the program just execute it, and you will see the following image:

 ![Alt text](https://i.imgur.com/u0UJjZI.png "Optional title")